lrotermund/blog/content/posts/mastering-microservices.md

-Probably some more teams like **Customer Satisfaction**, **Customer Communication** or **Legal** could be pointed out, all of which are responsible for bounding contexts that come into play here, but the goal and scope that micro front-ends can have should have become clearer.
+Probably some more teams like **Customer Satisfaction**, **Customer Communication** or **Legal** could be pointed out, all of which are responsible for bounding contexts that come into play here, but the goal and scope that micro front-ends can have, should have become clearer.

 The most important thing is that teams emerge around bounded contexts, not dumb entities.
 A team always accompanies the entire process of its bounded context and is eventually responsible for its